War and I

 All I can remember since V-J Day is one war or another.
 Is there never peace?
 Tibet, Afghanistan, Cambodia, India, Pakistan, Iran and Iraq, Egypt, South Africaall those other liberated African new nations that kill each other and themselves.
 Honduras and Chile, the Falklands, Argentina, and Serbia and Albania, pieces of the departed Soviet Union.
 Did I mention the camps in Siberia?
 The Soviet purges?
 Somehow the rage of the guillotine and all those beheaded statues around the Notre-Dame de Paris, and the fury of the Little Big Horn have never left us.
 Over all the world rage and fury surround us.

 I have not been a mover and a shaker.
 I never answered that letter from my pen pal, nor did I suggest ground glass to anyone who might have access to Hitler's spinach.
 I did not join the marines.
 I did not speak up on Vietnam.
-I held my tongue on Israel and Russia.
-I did petition against Apartheid, but that was easy.
-In a way I have gone through life in a curtained dream, with the noise and fury that is conflict around and above me just as it was in the Times Square Station the day the Japanese surrendered.

 Did I draw a curtain between the world and me?
 I have no idea.
-In the Fifties as I directed a dance play, I held on my lap the baby of one of the Beatnik performers.
+In the fifties as I directed a dance play, I held on my lap the baby of one of the Beatnik performers.
 And then another performer gave birth to twins the day after she performed.
 In the sixties I attended concerts of students in small hotel theaters where ones ticket was a flower.
 Come the seventies and I toured with the companies whose members, each to his own, did their own thingcooked odorous Japanese goodies in the theatre wings, broke the plate glass of the motel room window to protest a mate's exclusion, abandoned a rented motor scooter in a field in St. Thomas because it ran off the road.
-After that I attended too many memorial services for young men who have died of AIDS.
+After that I attended too many memorial services for young men who had died of AIDS.
 These acts are a war of sorts, an attempt to find a path to sanity, to consolidate an identity, to escape an intolerable society.

 Come the nineties and, in one year, three of my closest friends died.
 I recognize my mortality with a sense of relief.
 I need no longer strive.
 I can relax and give myself to the moment, to whatever need close at hand that I may perceive, to those whom I may touch with whatever sensibility I can muster.
 There is no longer an imperative.